eturea/Receipts-for-YNAB-site/index.md

 - Edit extracted data before or after syncing

 **Search and Filter:**
-- Find receipts by merchant, date, or amount
+- Find receipts by merchant, date, amount, or category
-- Filter by verification status
+- Filter by sync status (local-only or YNAB synced)
-- Sort by confidence score
+- Sort by receipt date or scan date

 ### 🛡️ Privacy-First Design